How To Prevent and Recover Stolen Tools

 Lastly, you should immediately secure the remaining tools and address how the others were stolen, if possible.
 Depending on circumstances, the thieves may try again if they were successful the first time.
 Replacing locks and adding security cameras should be considered along with the following steps to prevent tools from being stolen:

-The first step is to take a proper inventory of your tools, including all the critical tool information described above.
+The first step is to properly inventory your tools, including all the critical tool information described above.
 TOOLTRIBE offers a tool tracking system for construction that makes it easy to capture all the critical information and a photo simultaneously.
+The TOOLTRIBE app has a built-in serial number scanner, so you can rapidly capture the serial numbers of your tools when you add them to the app.
 The inventory list can be accessed on your PC and exported/printed if needed for police and insurance reports.

-More importantly, you can assign/transfer responsibility for the tool to the employee who has the tool in possession.
+More importantly, you can assign/transfer responsibility for the tool to the employee who currently is using the tool.
 This clear accountability encourages the employee to take ownership of the tools and be more careful.
 In some cases, tool theft can be an internal issue from an employee or acquaintance of the employee.
 Providing awareness that the tools are tracked makes it clear that they are responsible and that the tools can be tracked by law enforcement if needed.

-Tool marking can help deter theft as it clarifies that you are actively tracking the tools.
-This can also help recover stolen tools by allowing faster identification of a specific tool (and faster identification for tool inventory management).
+Tool marking can help deter theft by clarifying that you are actively tracking the tools.
+It can also help recover stolen tools by allowing faster identification of a specific tool (and faster identification for tool inventory management).
 While virtually every tool manufacturer labels a tool with a serial number, having another identification method marked on the tool can be easier to read and reference than a long serial number that can be tough to read.

 Bar Codes and QR codes, common in construction tool tracking apps, can help with rapid identification and theft deterrence.
 Remember, they can be easily removed depending on the material and adhesive used.
 High-strength materials, including metal and adhesives, can make these codes tough to remove but will cost more accordingly.